ceph/calamari/doc/development/dev_env.rst

 4. ``vagrant up``

 The result will be a virtual machine that you can connect to using ``vagrant ssh``, containing a git clone of Calamari with a fully populated virtualenv.
-Activate the virtualenv
+Activate the virtualenv contained in the env directory.
+After this head over to the instructions on `Running the server`_.

 There is a screencast of this process: https://www.youtube.com/watch?v=Nil70DgL2zg